Improved phase stability of γ-CsPbI3 perovskite nanocrystals using the interface effect using iodine modified graphene oxide†

-Inorganic perovskites featuring cesium lead tri-iodide (CsPbI3) have shown great potentials in optoelectronic applications.
-However, CsPbI3 still suffers from its poor crystal phase stability.
-Here, we compare the difference in the stability of gamma-phase (γ-) CsPbI3 NCs growth on thermally-reduced graphene oxide (rGO) and iodine-modified rGO, and discuss the mechanism of interface effect of active elements on the surface of rGO on the stability of γ-CsPbI3 NCs.
-The results show that thermally-reduced rGO presents only O-site on the surface of graphene, which leads to irregular shapes, low coverage, poor size distributions, and further a compressive stress of γ-CsPbI3 NCs on it, which possesses an adverse effect on the phase stability.
-In contrary, iodine-modified rGO benefits for maintaining the phase stability and morphology of γ-CsPbI3 NCs, and increasing their amounts on the surface of rGO, and further improving their optoelectronic properties due to the iodine modulation.
-More importantly, the active element on the surface of rGO changing from O- to I-site leads to the stress state of γ-CsPbI3 NCs converting into a tensile stress, which plays an important role in stabilizing the black perovskite phase of the NCs.
-Furthermore, we optimize the concentration of iodine-modified rGO and active iodine amount on the interface effect on stabilizing the black perovskite phase of γ-CsPbI3 NCs.
+Inorganic perovskites featuring cesium lead tri-iodide (CsPbI3) have shown great potential in optoelectronic applications.
+However, CsPbI3 still suffers from poor crystal phase stability.
+Here, we compare the difference in the stability of gamma-phase (γ-) CsPbI3 NC growth on thermally-reduced graphene oxide (rGO) and iodine-modified rGO, and discuss the mechanism of the interface effect of active elements on the surface of rGO on the stability of γ-CsPbI3 NCs.
+The results show that thermally-reduced rGO presents only the O-site on the surface of graphene, which leads to irregular shapes, low coverage, poor size distributions, and further a compressive stress of γ-CsPbI3 NCs on it, which possesses an adverse effect on the phase stability.
+In contrast, iodine-modified rGO is beneficial for maintaining the phase stability and morphology of γ-CsPbI3 NCs, and increasing their amounts on the surface of rGO, and further improving their optoelectronic properties due to the iodine modulation.
+More importantly, the active element on the surface of rGO changing from the O- to I-site leads to the stress state of γ-CsPbI3 NCs converting into a tensile stress, which plays an important role in stabilizing the black perovskite phase of the NCs.
+Furthermore, we optimize the active iodine amount and concentration of the iodine-modified rGO to examine the interface effect and how it stabilizes the black perovskite phase of γ-CsPbI3 NCs.
 The optimized γ-CsPbI3 NCs/rGO heterostructured thin films showed a photoluminescence quantum yield (PLQY) of 10.5% and retained approximately 80% of its initial PLQY after aging in air (25 °C and 25% relative humidity) under dark conditions for a month.